 Various civic buildings, like Maciano fortress and tower, are also well worth a mention.

 Pennabilli’s heritage museum has a remarkably varied and fascinating collection.
 The Bishops’ Palace houses the Diocesan Museum, opened by Bishop Antonio Bergamaschi in 1962 with works and exhibits from churches and chapels throughout the Montefeltro area.

-The Luoghi dell’Anima (places of the soul) is a quirky open-air museum conceived by local poet Tonino Guerra as a trail of installations, paintings and sculptures in seven different locations: The garden of forgotten fruit, in the friary, which is also home to The refuge of the abandoned Madonnas; Sundial street, in the town centre; The fossilised garden, at the foot of Bascio tower; The angel with whiskers, in the memorial chapel, The sanctuary of thought, by the walls of the old Penna fortress; and the Madonna of the snowy rectangle, in Ca’ Romano district.
+The Luoghi dell’Anima (places of the soul) is a quirky open-air museum conceived by local poet Tonino Guerra as a trail of installations, paintings, and sculptures in seven different locations: The garden of forgotten fruit, in the friary, which is also home to The refuge of the abandoned Madonnas; Sundial street, in the town center; The fossilized garden, at the foot of Bascio tower; The angel with whiskers, in the memorial chapel, The sanctuary of thought, by the walls of the old Penna fortress; and the Madonna of the snowy rectangle, in Ca’ Romano district.